dmontaner-teaching/ngs_software_installation/dwgsim.md

 DWGSIM
 ======

-The software is usefull to __simulate NGS data__ files.
+The software is useful to __simulate NGS data__ files.

 - Download the latest release from: <https://github.com/nh13/DWGSIM/releases>
-- Uncompress
+- Decompress
 - replace the samtools folder by a symbolic link to your samtools installation rm -r samtools ln -s PATH_TO_YOUR_SAMTOOLS_DIR samtools